 Consider for a moment!
-If you were one of the disciples and could see the Passover lambs being killed at the houses that very moment, and you knew that the Passover was at hand, wouldn't you ask the same question?
+If you were one of the disciples and could see the Passover lambs being killed at the houses, inns or tents at that very moment, and you knew that the Passover was at hand, wouldn't you ask the same question?